hopejr/ShuttleControlUSB/README.md

 #### Event: `disconnected`
 Emitted when the device has been unplugged or has failed.

-Returns:
-- `id` String - either an MD5 hash of the serial number (if it exists) or the device path.
+Returns `id` String - either an MD5 hash of the serial number (if it exists) or the device path.

 #### Event: `shuttle`
 Emitted when shuttle data is available from the device.